1 Peter 3:9b

 It is natural to return evil for evil.
 It is the easy response: “I’ll get even with you if it’s the last thing I do.”
 Yes, it may be the last thing we do.

-Retaliation makes two evils instead of one and can make it worse.
+Retaliation makes two evils instead of one and may make it worse.
 If we have a streak of retaliation in us, we need another perspective on Christianity.
-If we use recrimination as our method of dealing with problem people, we do not operate on God’s methodology.
+If we use recrimination as our method of dealing with problem people, we do not operate on God’s methodology for dealing with jerks.
 We operate out of a sour soul.

-An evil is an evil in the sight of God no matter what reason we may give for it.
+Evil is evil in the sight of God, no matter what reason we may give for it.
 It is a big order to operate in maturity.
 It is easy to be nice to people who are nice to us.
-We can freely shake hands with people who are friendly to us, but is much more difficult to shake hands with people you know will knife you in the back verbally.
+We can freely shake hands with people who are friendly to us.
+It is much more difficult to shake hands with people you know knife you in the back verbally.

-If we render evil for evil this makes us no different from the non-Christian.
-If we render good for good that is man-like.
-If we render good for evil that is Christ-like, and rare.
-If we want to evaluate the progress of our spirituality, try putting on good for evil for size.
+If we render evil for evil, this makes us no different from the non-Christian.
+If we render good for good, that is man-like.
+If we render good for evil, that is Christ-like and rare.
+If we want to evaluate our spiritual progress, try putting on good for evil for size.

 What is your attitude toward people who criticize you?
 Can you still smile at them?
 Do you pray for them?
 Can you treat them as nicely as you treat your friends?
 When we do this, we operate in true spirituality.